borysrybak/real-time-face-analytics/README.md

 #### Microsoft Account

-This account is needed in case of using Visual Studio and Azure Portal.
+We need this account in case of using Visual Studio and Azure Portal.
-When you start Visual studio for the first time, you're asked to sign in and provide some basic registration information.
+When you start Visual Studio for the first time, you're asked to sign in and provide some necessary registration information.
-You should choose a Microsoft account or a work or school account that best represents you.
+You should choose a Microsoft account or work or school account that best represents you.
 If you don't have any of these accounts, you can [create a Microsoft account for free](https://account.microsoft.com/account).

 #### Azure Subscription

-Be sure that you have a valid [Azure Subscription](https://azure.microsoft.com/en-us/account/) with funds for such things as Azure SQL Database and/or Cognitive Services.
+Be sure that you have a valid [Azure Subscription](https://azure.microsoft.com/en-us/account/) with funds for such things as Azure SQL Database and Cognitive Services.
-If not, there are several offers that can help you.
+If not, several offers can help you.

 - [Azure Free Account](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/)
 - [Azure for Students](https://azure.microsoft.com/en-us/free/students/)